AIS-Bonn/humanoid_op_ros/src/nimbro/doc/index.md

 > igus Humanoid Open Platform," in _Proceedings of the 15th IEEE-RAS Int.
 > Conference on Humanoid Robots (Humanoids)_, Seoul, Korea, 2015.

-With the foundations being laid (for a previous generation of the release) by the paper:

-> P. Allgeuer, M. Schwarz, J. Pastrana, S. Schueller, M. Missura, and
-> S. Behnke, “A ROS-based software framework for the NimbRo-OP
-> humanoid open platform,” in _Proceedings of the 8th Workshop on
-> Humanoid Soccer Robots, IEEE-RAS Int.
-Conference on Humanoid
-> Robots_, Atlanta, USA, 2013.

 We ask you to cite this paper if you use this framework on your robot or for academic work.

 	@Conference{Allgeuer2015,